-Stir-fried Shirataki Pad Thai is cooked the way the original pad Thai is using essential ingredients typically used in pad Thai but you are in for a low carb version.
+Stir-fried Shirataki (Miracle Noodles) Pad Thai is cooked the way the original pad Thai is using essential ingredients of pad Thai but with miracle noodles.

 My husband walked into the house to see this plate of stir-fried shirataki pad Thai on the dining table, only that, he didn’t know it’s made with shirataki noodles.
 I talked more in detail about shirataki in my 15-minute stir-fried shrimp shirataki noodles post.
 Anyway, he asked me what kind of noodle it was.
 I asked him if he liked it.
 He said it’s really good.
 Kinda springy (in a good way!).
 I told him it’s not a real noodle.
 He couldn’t believe me!
 I told him many call shirataki a miracle noodle because of its low carb content and the fact that it was made to resemble noodle.

 If you are ready to move on to something with a more complex flavor, but still relatively easy, try this stir-fried shirataki pad Thai.

 SHIRATAKI PAD THAI VERSUS TRADITIONAL PAD THAI